I (Who Have Nothing)

 "I (Who Have Nothing)" (sometimes billed as "I Who Have Nothing") is an English-language cover of the Italian song "Uno dei tanti" (English: "One of Many"), with music by Carlo Donida and lyrics by Giulio "Mogol" Rapetti.
 The original version, "Uno dei Tanti", was performed by Joe Sentieri in 1961.
-The song was first recorded in English, with new lyrics by Jerry Leiber, by Ben E. King in 1963.
+The song was first recorded in English, with new lyrics from Jerry Leiber and Mike Stoller, and performed by Ben E. King in 1963.
 King's 2001 re-recording of the song was selected for The Sopranos Peppers & Eggs soundtrack CD.

 Other successful cover versions were released by Shirley Bassey, Tom Jones, and Sylvester.

 Ben E. King version

 The English lyrics for "I (Who Have Nothing)" were written by Jerry Leiber.
 The title is a translation of a line in the Italian lyrics "Io, che non ho niente", but otherwise the English lyrics were written afresh by the lyricists.
 Leiber and Stoller also produced the first English language release, performed by Ben E. King in 1963.
 Leiber and Stoller previously had co-written and produced the song "Stand by Me" with Ben E. King in 1961.
 The record used the same arrangement from Joe Sentieri's record (orchestra conducted by Luis Enriquez Bacalov).

 In the US, the Ben E. King version reached No. 29 on the Billboard Hot 100 charts and No. 16 on the Hot R&B Singles chart.